rconnorjohnstone/SpaceHabDesign/README.md

 # SpaceHabDesign
 Just a simple repository for the work I do in ASEN5158.
 If it looks good, I'll eventually make this more professional

+## Homework 5

+Did this one about as fast as I could, but latex sucks at tables

 ## Homework 4

 Yet another paper, same format, this time on human factors.
 It's a very broad topic, so we'll see how it turns out, grade-wise.